 Writing more than 20 years ago, Alvesson and Deetz (2000) expressed a dilemma facing management academics.
 Then, as now, management and business scholars are often regarded not as intellectuals committed to furthering human knowledge and educating students morally as well as intellectually, but as ideologists, whose role is to “…serve dominant groups through socialization in business schools, support managers with ideas and vocabularies for cultural-ideological control at the workplace level, and provide the aura of science to support…managerial domination techniques” (p.84).
 The dilemma in question is that many management academics no doubt felt then, and do today, that they are committed educationists who work to the same pedagogic ethos as any other subject academician in the university.
 Indeed, Alvesson and Deetz’s (2000) agenda for qualitative research demonstrates their own deep investment in a sense of their pedagogic integrity as critical educators bent on subverting the ideological force of their own discipline.
 Marketing academics find ourselves in the teeth of this dilemma as guardians of the management sub-discipline most closely identified with the governing ideology of late capitalism.
 Many would argue, though, that it is neither moral, nor possible, to subvert the ideology that grants us our status and authority as educators.

-In what follows I use autoethnographic vignettes of my life in education to explore how I have experienced the dual role of ideologist and educator, in order to try to support my tentative conclusion, which is that there is, in fact, no dilemma at all.
+In what follows, I use autoethnographic vignettes of my life in education to explore how I have experienced the dual role of ideologist and educator, in order to try to support my tentative conclusion, which is that there is, in fact, no dilemma at all.

 The Worst Students in the College